-Port: This is the UDP port to use on the RADIUS accounting server.
-If the port is set to 0 (zero), the default port (1813) is used on the RADIUS accounting server.
+Port: The UDP port to use on the RADIUS Accounting Server.
+If the port is set to zero (0), then the default port (1813) is used on the RADIUS Accounting Server.

-Secret: This is the secret (up to 29 characters long) shared between the RADIUS accounting server and the switch.
+Secret: The secret (up to 29 characters long) shared between the RADIUS accounting server and the switch stack.